Chapter 9. Variable Scope and Functions

 Figure 9-1.
 Local and global variables

 It is possible to declare a local variable with the same name as a global variable.
 Normally, the scope of the variable count (first declaration in Figure 9-2) would be the whole program.
-The declaration of a second, local count takes precedence over ...
+The declaration of a second, local count takes precedence over the global ...

 Get Practical C++ Programming, 2nd Edition now with the O’Reilly learning platform.